Bonny94ITA/FakeAPI/README.md

 - File writes are concurrency-safe thanks to filelock.
 - Data validation is handled by Pydantic.
 - The codebase uses the Repository and Template Method patterns for clarity and extensibility.
+- **Note:** The `email` field for users accepts `null` values, but if an email is provided and it is not valid, the API will return a validation error.

 ---